ptarmiganlabs/butler-ctrl-q-public/README.md

 You can also download the installer for the new version and install it manually.
 All settings from previous version will remain.

+## Features

+### Basic table view

+This view is essentially a superset of the task view available in QSEoW's Qlik Management Console (QMC).
+Features include:
+- One row per reload task.
+- Customisable auto refresh timer (1-10 minutes).
+- The current status for each task (running, finished successfully, failed etc) is shown in its own, color coded column.
+- Individual columns can be shown/hidden from the menus in the Task and App column headers.
+   The hide/show status for each column is remembered and will be used next time the application starts.
+- Tasks can be started/stopped from dedicated columns within the table, or by right clicking a task and select start/stop task.
+- If multiple tasks are selected they can all be started/stopped by right clicking and selecting start/stop task.
+- Right clicking a row (=task) also lets you copy all data for the current task to the clipboard
+- The contents of any table cell can be copied to the clipboard from the right-click menu
+- The full JSON structure for the current task can be copied to clipboard from the right click > Developer menu.
+- The complete table can be downloaded as JSON or CSV
+- Table page size can be changed to show 20, 50 or 100 tasks in a single page.

+### Tree table view

+Same features as the basic table plus these:
+- The tree table is grouped on scheduled and non-scheduled tasks.
+A scheduled task is a task that has at least one date/time trigger.
+- The `Task name` column contains a tree view of task dependencies.
+If a task is part of more than one reload chain it will appear more than once in the task tree view.
+This also means that the total number of rows in the table may be higher than the total number of reload tasks in the Sense server.

+### Network view

+- Basic network concepts (nodes = tasks, edges=triggers).
+- Metatasks=schema events and composite events

+### Clustering

+## Security

+The current version of BCQ is read-only, i.e. it is not possible to change any information about Sense reload tasks, applications etc.

+The certificates used to authenticate with QSEoW are stored in BCQ's config file.
+The config file itself is encrypted with a basic crypto, but it's primarily a way to avoid clear text storage of the certificates and other information in the config file.

 ### Performance

 All tasks in the target Sense server are loaded into Control-Q. This has been tested on servers with hundreds of tasks, but just querying Sense and then transfering the results to Control-Q does take a while.
 As an example, in one case 250 tasks on a single-node QSEoW server takes 10-15 seconds to download and another few seconds to render as network charts.
 The table views are typically quicker to update than the network view.